Over the past dozen years that I’ve been paying close attention to Colombia, I’ve witnessed the steady expansion of that country’s middle class.

 In 2011, this local businessman and investor with a 40-year track record explained, 26.5% of Colombia’s population qualified as “middle class.”

 By 2015, that figured had grown to 30.5%… a significant milestone as, that year, the country’s middle class became bigger than the percentage of people living in Colombia in poverty.

-Assuming the current average annual GDP growth rate of a little better than 4% a year continues (as it is expected to do), by 2020, the percentage of this country’s population qualifying as middle class will reach 37%.
+Assuming the current average annual GDP growth rate of a little better than 4% a year continues (as it is expected to do), by 2020 (that is, next year), the percentage of this country’s population qualifying as middle class will reach 37%.

-Colombia’s GDP, it’s worth mentioning, has been about 33% greater, on average, than the average GDP growth rate of Latin America as a whole over the past decade.
+Colombia’s GDP growth, it’s worth mentioning, has been about 33% greater, on average, than the average GDP growth rate of Latin America as a whole over the past decade.